nzhang95/ECO395M/exercise1/exercise1.md

 the average bike rentals begin rising after 5 a.m., flunctuate till 18:00 p.m. and decline since then.

-1. Plot B: a faceted line graph showing average bike rentals versus hour of the day, faceted according to whether it is a working day.
+#### B) Plot B: a faceted line graph showing average bike rentals versus hour of the day, faceted according to whether it is a working day.

 <img src="2-2.png" width="250px" style="display: block; margin: auto;" />